Do Happy Couples Really Exist?

 Remember, happy couples are not practicing the habits all the time, just most of the time.
 And they hone their skills and get more and more competent at loving as the years go by.
 I just met an affectionate couple from Belgium who have been married for fifty years.
 When I asked what their secret was, the wife smiled and charmingly answered, “Laugh, say, and do love every day.”

-If you want to read more in-depth articles like this one be sure to regularly visit Love in 90 Days for dating and relationship advice.
+If you want to read more in-depth articles like this one be sure to regularly visit Love in 90 Days for fresh relationship advice.